PawelDk/CS50_Python_Final_Project/README.md

 # CS50_Python_Final_Project

-A program that calculates various parameters of a mortgage loan.
+This is the program that calculates various parameters of a mortgage loan.

 #Planned functionalities:
 ####Main: